Uganda: Government and politics

 The President of Uganda is both head of state and head of government.
-The president appoints a vice-president and a prime minister to aid him in governing.
+The president appoints a vice-president and a prime minister to aid them in governing.

-The parliament is formed by the National Assembly, which has 449 members.
-These include 290 constituency representatives, 116 district woman representatives, 10 representatives of the Uganda Peoples Defense Forces, 5 representatives of the youth, 5 representatives of workers, 5 representatives of persons with disabilities, and 18 ex officio members.
+The Parliament of Uganda has 557 members.
+These include constituency representatives, district woman representatives and representatives of the Uganda People's Defense Forces.
+There are also 5 representatives of the youth, 5 representatives of workers, 5 representatives of persons with disabilities, and 18 ex officio members.

+Freedom of the press has been continually infringed upon through the use of intimidation and the Public Order Management Act (2013).
+Attacks on political freedom in the country, including the arrest and beating of opposition members of parliament, have led to international criticism, culminating in May 2005 in a decision by the British government to withhold part of its aid to the country.
+The arrest of the main opposition leader Kizza Besigye and the siege of the High Court during a hearing of Besigye's case by heavily armed security forces – before the February 2006 elections – led to condemnation.

 Foreign relations

 Uganda is a member of the East African Community (EAC), along with Kenya, Tanzania, Rwanda, Burundi, and South Sudan.
 According to the East African Common Market Protocol of 2010, the free trade and free movement of people is guaranteed, including the right to reside in another member country for purposes of employment.
 This protocol, however, has not been implemented because of work permit and other bureaucratic, legal, and financial obstacles.
 Uganda is a founding member of the Intergovernmental Authority on Development (IGAD), an eight-country bloc including governments from the Horn of Africa, Nile Valley, and the African Great Lakes.
 Its headquarters are in Djibouti City.
 Uganda is also a member of the Organization of Islamic Cooperation.

+In August 2025, Uganda made an agreement with the US to take in asylum seekers deported from the US.

+Migrants were to be of African origin and had to have no criminal record.
+Critics including Muwada Nkunyingi have likened this arrangement to human trafficking.